mawilson1234/finetune-lm/README.md

 - `train_file`: the path to the `.txt.gz` file described above
 - `validation_file`: see `train_file`, but for the validation dataset
+- `test_file`: see `train_file`, but for the test dataset(s).
+If a list is provided, evaluation will be run on all test datasets and saved in a single file, with each dataset's name in the 'dataset_name' column.
 - `overwrite_cache`: default is `False`
 - `preprocessing_num_workers`: default is `None`
 - `max_length`: default is `1024`